 After dinner, we still had lots of energy and decided to go for a sunset drive through the Valley.
 I was inspired by the orange/pink hues starting to peak through the rocks; there were still several sites we hadn’t seen, and what better time to explore than golden hour?

 The drive was absolutely gorgeous.
 The tall rock formations we saw in the day were completely different at sunset.
 At one point, we look to the right and Joe pointed out El Capitan!
 This is one of the most famous spots for elite rock climbers, and the inspiration for the movies: Free Solo and The Dawn Wall.
-Looking up at El Capita, I was in awe and couldn’t believe these talented climbers could climb up!
+Looking up at El Capitan, I was in awe and couldn’t believe these talented climbers could climb up!

 We drove along and every other turn we “ooo” and “ahh”-ed and the sites.
 We stopped at a reservoir and took in the beautiful reflection of the mountains.